 Use basic geographical vocabulary to refer to: key human features including, city, town, village, factory, farm, house, office, port, harbour and shop.

 Geographical skills and fieldwork

-Use world maps, atlases and globes to identify the United Kingdom and its countries, as well as the countries, continents and oceans studied at this key stage.
+Use world maps to identify the United Kingdom and its countries, as well as the countries, continents and oceans studied at this key stage.